35 Best Abandoned Cart Email Examples: Increase Sales Today

 Reebok

 Reebok takes the tough-love approach with a “Give No Excuses” headline.
 It works here because of the brand and its audience.
-There’s an immediate CTA to check out, but if you scroll down, you see items in the abandoned cart, plus a subtle CTA to coninue shopping and a bolder one to check out.
+There’s an immediate CTA to check out, but if you scroll down, you see items in the abandoned cart, plus a subtle CTA to continue shopping and a bolder one to check out.

 6. Nordstrom